mjkuranda/yummy-api-nestjs/README.md

 ## API
 * `GET /meals` - returns all meals from the database
 * `GET /meals/:id` - returns a specific meal defined by id parameter.
 It saves to the cache, if it does not exist there.
 Each request checks the cache.
-* `POST /meals/create` - creates a new meal and saves its to the database and cache.
+* `POST /meals/create` - creates a new meal and saves its to the database, marking as soft added.
 You need to provide following data:
 ```json
 {
   "author": "Author",